Resources → Arts & Social Justice

 - pine | copper | lime’s Podcast with Justin Sanz: In this episode of pine | copper | lime Miranda speaks with Justin Sanz, the workshop manager at the Robert Blackburn Printmaking Workshop in New York City, about the ways in which those of us in the print world can recognise and address the history of racial inequality in the arts, how the workshop strives to honour the legacy of Robert Blackburn and his commitment to integration, and the ways in which they are keeping the shop going in the time of COVID and social distancing.

 CBA COVID-19 Information

-In light of the COVID-19 Pandemic and in compliance with city regulations, Center for Book Arts is open at a limited capacity.
-The space (including all surfaces, equipment, door knobs, and switches) is regularly cleaned and sanitized.
-All staff, artists, and guests are required to wear a mask.
+CBA’s facilities—including all surfaces, equipment, door knobs, and switches—are regularly cleaned and sanitized.
+All staff, artists, and guests are required to wear a mask on-site.
 If you do not have a mask when you arrive, one will be provided for you.
-Please call ahead at 212-481-0295 if you have questions or needs.
-Reserve a visit here.
+Please email email@example.com in advance of your visit if you have any questions or needs.